2016 Vanderbilt Commodores baseball team: Donny Everett

 Vanderbilt freshman pitcher Donny Everett drowned at Normandy Lake, in Manchester, Tennessee, on June 2, 2016, just one day before the Commodores were to play Xavier to enter the NCAA Division I baseball tournament.
 According to officials, Everett was fishing with four friends when he decided to attempt to swim from the west side to the east side of Fire Lake Bridge.
 Halfway through, Everett began noticing problems and notified his friends for help, but they thought he was "joking around" because he didn't seem to be in distress.
 The report stated one of the four swam in to help Everett, by which he stated he wasn't a good swimmer and struggling to stay afloat.
 He looked back, but Everett had gone under and wasn't coming up-shore.
 Officials sent a deputy and an ambulance at 5:00 PM to the lake for "a subject that had gone underwater".
 Deputies recovered his body at 6:49 PM, and he was sent to the state medical examiner in Nashville.
 He was 19 years old.
-Everett won the 2015 Gatorade Player of the Year, and was drafted in the 29th round last year by the Milwaukee Brewers out of Clarkville High School in Clarkville, Tennessee.
+Everett won the 2015 Gatorade Player of the Year, and was drafted in the 29th round last year by the Milwaukee Brewers out of Clarksville High School in Clarksville, Tennessee.
 He finished this season with a 0–1 record and a 1.50 ERA, as well as 13 strikeouts in 12 innings.
 After Everett's death, Vanderbilt University released a statement saying that "...the team, the athletic department and the university are trying to come to terms with this tragedy."
 As a result of Everett's untimely death, many NCAA baseball teams, including Ole Miss and LSU, paid tribute by holding a moment of silence and writing Everett's initials on their equipment.
 The NCAA offered to postpone Vanderbilt's June 3 game against Xavier but the Commodores planned to play, with Coach Corbin calling the baseball field "their safe haven."
 The game was eventually postponed due to rain.